centreon/centreon-collect/engine/modules/opentelemetry/doc/opentelemetry.md

 ```

 ### Concepts and classes
-* data_point: data_point is the smallest unit of received request, data_point class contains data_point protobuf object and all his parents (resource, scope, metric)
+* otl_data_point: otl_data_point is the smallest unit of received request, otl_data_point class contains otl_data_point protobuf object and all his parents (resource, scope, metric)
 * host serv extractors: When we receive otel metrics, we must extract host and service, this is his job.
-It can be configurable in order for example to search host name in data_point attribute or in scope. host serv extractors also contains host serv allowed.
+It can be configurable in order for example to search host name in otl_data_point attribute or in scope. host serv extractors also contains host serv allowed.
 This list is updated by register_host_serv command method
-* data_point fifo: a container that contains data points indexed by timestamp
+* otl_data_point fifo: a container that contains data points indexed by timestamp
-* data_point fifo container: fifos indexed by host service
+* otl_data_point fifo container: fifos indexed by host service
-* otel_command: a fake connector that is used to make the link between engine and otel module
+* otel_connector: a fake connector that is used to make the link between engine and otel module
 * otl_server: a grpc server that accept otel collector incoming connections
-* otl_converter: This short lived object is created each time engine wants to do a check.
+* otl_check_result_builder: This short lived object is created each time engine wants to do a check.
 His final class as his configuration is done from the command line of the check.
-His job is to create a check result from data_point fifo container datas.
+His job is to create a check result from otl_data_point fifo container datas.
 It's destroyed when he achieved to create a check result or when timeout expires.
 * host_serv_list: in order to extract host and service, an host_serv extractor must known allowed host service pairs.
-As otel_command may be notified of host service using it by register_host_serv method while otel module is not yet loaded.
-This object shared between otel_command and host_serv_extractor is actualized from otel_command::register_host_serv.
+As otel_connector may be notified of host service using it by register_host_serv method while otel module is not yet loaded.
+This object shared between otel_connector and host_serv_extractor is actualized from otel_connector::register_host_serv.

 ### How engine access to otl object
 In otel_interface.hh, otel object interface are defined in engine commands namespace.